Bilingual Resume (Examples, Tips, Templates)

 Let’s look at how you can make them, and what the strengths and benefits of each type are.

-1. A bilingual resume written in two languages
+TYPE 1: a bilingual resume written in two languages

 First, let’s look at why you might want to write your resume in two languages.